vuo/vuo/node/vuo.layer/descriptions/vuo.layer.make.scaled.md

    - `Anchor` — The point within the layer that should be fixed at `Position`.
    - `Position` — The point within the composite image where the layer should be placed, in Vuo Coordinates.
    - `Rotation` — The image's rotation counterclockwise, in degrees.
+   - `Size` — The layer's width or height, in Vuo Coordinates.
+(See the `Fixed` port, below.)
-   - `Width` — The image's width, in Vuo Coordinates.
-Its height is determined by the image's aspect ratio.
+   - `Fixed` — Whether the `Size` specifies the layer's width or height.
+The other dimension is determined by the image's aspect ratio.
    - `Opacity` — The image's opacity, from 0 (fully transparent) to 1 (fully opaque).